What is menopause?

 Coronary artery disease

-Coronary artery disease is the narrowing or blockage of arteries that surround the heart muscle.
+Coronary artery disease is the narrowing or blockage of arteries that supply your heart muscle with blood.
 This happens when fatty plaque builds up in the artery walls (known as atherosclerosis).
-This buildup is associated with high levels of cholesterol in the blood.
+This buildup is associated with high levels of cholesterol in your blood.
 After menopause, your risk for coronary artery disease increases because of several things, including:

 - Increased blood pressure.